Braves vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have won 12 of the 19 games they were favored on the moneyline this season (63.2%).
+- The Braves have been the moneyline favorite 20 total times this season.
+They've finished 13-7 in those games.

-- Atlanta has played as moneyline favorites of -275 or shorter in only one game this season, which it won.
+- Atlanta has won all five games it has played as moneyline favorites with odds of -250 or shorter.

-- The implied moneyline probablility in this matchup gives the Braves a 73.3% chance to win.
+- The Braves have an implied moneyline win probability of 71.4% in this contest.

-- Atlanta has combined with opponents to go over the total 12 times this season for a 12-9-1 record against the over/under.
+- Atlanta has played in 23 games with set over/under, and have combined with opponents to go over the total 13 times (13-9-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.